castlecraft/custom_containers/README.md

   - https://github.com/yrestom/POS-Awesome
   - https://github.com/frappe/wiki
 - Change `images/backend.Dockerfile` to copy and install required apps with `install-app`.
-- Change `images/frontend.Dockerfile` to copy and install required apps with `install-app`.
+- Change `images/frontend.Dockerfile` to install ERPNext if required.
 - Change `docker-bake.hcl` for builds as per need.
-- Workflows from `.github/workflows` will build latest or tagged images.
+- Workflows from `.github/workflows` will build latest or tagged images using GitHub.
 Change as per need.
-- Registry will build images automatically and publish to github container registry.
+- Runner will build images automatically and publish to container registry.
+- Use `gitlab-ci.yml` in case of Gitlab CI.

 ### Manually Build images